dialmaster/dmomonitor/README.md

 2. Make sure you are using a version of `DynMiner2.exe` that supports reporting.
    I have included a version built from the Foundation 2.05 in this repo for Windows.
 You will need to ensure that you use the `dyn_miner2.cl` that is included with it as well.
+All the newest 2.06 builds from the Dynamo Foundation will also work.
-3. You will likely need to open the port in your firewall that you configure the dmo-monitor to use.
-The default is 11235 If you want to access it from outside your local network (away from home), then you will need to forward that port on your router to the machine that is running dmo-monitor as well.
+3. You will likely need to open the port in your firewall ont the computer that is going to be running dmo-monitor to use it.
+The default port is `11235`.
+If you want to access it from outside your local network (away from home), then you will need to forward that port on your router to the machine that is running dmo-monitor as well.

-## Telegram notification setup

-You can receive realtime notifications when your miners go offline via telegram.
-To set this up simply:
-* Message /start to @dmo_monitor_bot
-* Message /start to @userinfobot to get your telegram user id
-* Put your telegram user id in myconfig.yaml

 ## Usage

-1. Once you have setup `myconfig.yaml`, you can simply run dmo-monitor in a console window.
-It uses ANSI codes for formatting, so I recommend you use a terminal application that supports them, but it is not required.
-You can run the dmo-monitor without setting up your miners or anything else, but at that point it won't start reporting anything.
+1. Once you have setup `myconfig.yaml`, you can simply run dmo-monitor in a console window to run the monitoring application.
+You *can* run the dmo-monitor without setting up your miners or anything else, but at that point it won't start reporting anything.
-2. When you run your `DynMiner2.exe` program you will just need to pass 2 additional command line options in order to connect to the dmo-monitor: The URL for your monitoring program and a 'vanity name' to display in the monitor, eg these are the two additional parameters to add to your `DynMiner2.exe` line: `-statrpcurl http://123.456.789.111:11235/minerstats
+2. When you run your `DynMiner2.exe` program to start your miner you will need to pass 2 additional command line options in order to connect it to dmo-monitor: The URL for your monitoring program and a 'vanity name' to display in the monitor, eg these are the two additional parameters to add to your `DynMiner2.exe` line: `-statrpcurl http://123.456.789.111:11235/minerstats